Pixelverk/VunderCms/readme.md

 - [ ] Improve the Swedish translation plugin, mostly the content
 - [ ] The Wcms contact form plugin seems unseful as well
 - [ ] The Wcms simple SEO seems useful for sitemap / robots.txt

+Maybe
+- [ ] Explore using HTMX for editing / saving block content